Trust. Experience. Results.

 In most cases, women who get pregnant after a breast augmentation are able to successfully breastfeed, though breast implants can interfere with some women’s ability to breastfeed and/or make the process less comfortable.
 The size and placement of your breast implants can play a role in how successful breastfeeding after a boob job may be for you.
 During your initial one-on-one consultation, the caring surgeons at Austin-Weston, The Center for Cosmetic Surgery will discuss your future pregnancy and breastfeeding goals and help you determine what the best course of action is for you.

 Fortunately, most women can be considered candidates for breast augmentation, but there are some important criteria which should be met for any patient undergoing the procedure:

 Again, while pregnancy is certainly possible and safe after a breast augmentation, patients who wait to get breast implants until they are done having children generally enjoy the best and longest-lasting results.

 Arguably the most important step in any breast augmentation is selecting a qualified, certified, and highly experienced surgeon.
-The exceptional team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery are committed to providing the highest level of patient service and care.
+The exceptional team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery are committed to providing the highest level of patient service and care.
 Patients will understand how their breast implants may impact certain aspects of a future pregnancy as well as how getting pregnant may affect their breast augmentation results.